department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange.md

 template: 3-panel-filters
 ---

 Agent Orange is a toxic chemical the U.S. military used to clear plants and trees during the Vietnam War.
 If you served in or near Vietnam during the Vietnam War Era—or in certain related jobs—you may have had contact with Agent Orange.
-Find out if you can get disability compensation or benefits.
+Find out if you can get disability compensation or benefits for illnesses believed to be caused by Agent Orange.

 <div class="call-out" markdown="1">